 STEP 4: TRIM CORNERS

-STEP 5: TURN RIGHT SIDE OUT
+STEP 5: TURN THE BOOKMARK RIGHT SIDE OUT

 Through the opening on the short side, turn the bookmark right side out.
 You can use a pencil to help turn the bookmark and poke out the corners.

-STEP 6: TURN RAW EDGE AND PRESS
+STEP 6: FOLD RAW EDGE AND PRESS

-If you have any questions about this project, you can post them as comments on the Youtube Video above or through our "Contact Us" page.
+If you have any questions about this project, contact us through the YouTube Video